hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

     peer chaincode instantiate -o <ORDERER_NAME>:7050 -C <CHANNEL_NAME> -n <CHAINCODE_NAME> -v <VERSION> -c '{"Args":["init","key","value"]}' -P "OR/AND (CHAINCODE_POLICY)"

+Take note of the ``-P`` argument.
+This is our policy where we specify the required level of endorsement for a transaction against this chaincode to be validated.
+In the command below you'll notice that we specify our policy as ``-P "OR ('Org0MSP.member','Org1MSP.member')"``.
+This means that we need "endorsement" from a peer belonging to Org0 **OR** Org1 (i.e. only one endorsement).
+If we changed the syntax to ``AND`` then we would need two endorsements.

 This command in its entirety would be:

 .. code:: bash

-    # we instantiate with the following key value pairs "a","100","b","200"
+    # we instantiate with the following key value pairs: "a","100","b","200"
     CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com CORE_PEER_ADDRESS=peer0.org1.example.com:7051 CORE_PEER_LOCALMSPID="Org0MSP" CORE_PEER_TLS_ROOTCERT_FILE=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/cacerts/org1.example.com-cert.pem peer chaincode instantiate -o orderer.example.com:7050 -C mychannel -n mycc -v 1.0 -c '{"Args":["init","a","100","b","200"]}' -P "OR ('Org0MSP.member','Org1MSP.member')"

 .. note::   The above command will only start a single chaincode container.
 If
-            you want to interact with different peers, you must first install the source code on that peer's filesystem.
+            you want to interact with different peers, you must first install the source code onto that peer's filesystem.
 You can then send an invoke or query to the peer.
 You needn't instantiate twice, this command will propagate to the entire channel.